 Engineering product design combines creativeness, technical design skills, engineering science and analysis to create products to satisfy the functional requirements of an end-user.

 The nature of product design and development within engineering companies has changed dramatically over the last couple of decades as products have become more multifaceted and the engineering supply chain has become more global.
-The knowledge embedded in a modern product has also grown dramatically because of easy access to digital information.
+The knowledge embedded in a modern products has also grown dramatically because of easy access to digital information.
+Products such as smart speakers with multiple microphones, Phones with multiple cameras and consumer electronics with built in NFC are revolutionising the technology industry.
+Due to the growth in consumer electronics and primary & secondary battery technologies have had increased exposure driving knowledge growth.

 Challenges facing engineering product design